bitnami/charts/bitnami/wildfly/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 10.0.0

+Due to recent changes in the container image (see [Notable changes](https://github.com/bitnami/bitnami-docker-apache#notable-changes)), we decided to preemptively bump the major version of the chart.

+Upgrading from version `9.x.x` should be possible without any extra required step, but it's highly recommended to backup your custom web apps data before upgrading.

 ### To 7.0.0